CAST: Counterfactual Labels Improve Instruction Following in Vision-Language-Action Models: Introduction

 In this paper, we address the problem of training steerable language-conditioned robot policies.
-To this end, we present an approach to augment existing datasets with language-labeled \emph{counterfactual} trajectories in hindsight by leveraging VLM priors, without requiring existing language labels.
-We leverage a VLM to generate hypothetical instructions that the robot could perform given a situation encountered in the dataset, exploring variations in behavior and language.
-Given a hypothetical instruction, we then synthesize plausible actions that \emph{would have been} taken in these observed states.
-This effectively expands the training label distribution beyond what is present in the original dataset.
-For example, given a trajectory of a robot navigating straight down a hallway, our method can generate counterfactual labels such as ``navigate along the left wall" or ``drive to the right of the pedestrian," even if these specific situations, and therefore labels, were not present in the original data.
-To enable this sort of counterfactual data generation, our key observation is that it is much easier to train a policy to produce good actions for simple commands like ``turn left'' or ``turn right.''
-This policy can then generate action labels for more complex commands, like ``follow the left wall,'' by breaking them up into these simple commands using large VLMs.
-This counterfactual data can then be used to train VLA policies that understand and respond to a broad range of user instructions at test time.
+We propose a method to augment existing robot datasets with synthetic \emph{counterfactual} language labels and behaviors.
+We first use a VLM to propose alternative instructions a robot could follow at various states in the existing dataset.
+For example, given a trajectory of a robot going straight down a walkway, as in~\cref{teaser:overview}, our method can generate counterfactual labels such as ``turn right at the orange table'' or ``drive along the tables on the left.''
+We then synthesize plausible actions that \emph{would have been} taken in these states to follow these hypothetical instructions, thereby expanding the training language and behavior distribution beyond the original dataset.
+As generating such actions directly is difficult, we use a VLM to propose atomic commands that correspond to the new instructions (e.g., ``move left'' or ``go straight'').
+These commands are mapped to actual robot actions by an atomic policy, which generates action chunks that exhibit the desired atomic behavior and branch off from the existing trajectory as counterfactual endings.
+Finally, the counterfactual language and action data are used to train VLA policies that understand and respond to a broader range of user instructions at test time.